pavlinamv/rails-load-stats-py/README.md

 tabulate - library for printing tables

-mathplotlib - library for creating plots (if --without_stats is not used)
+mathplotlib - library for creating plots (if --with_stats is used)

 ## candlepin-load-stats.py